an3urysm/live-share/docs/getting-started.md

 ### Troubleshooting

 Having issues with sharing?
 Check out [troubleshooting](troubleshooting.md#sharing-and-joining).

-## Joining a collaboration session
+## Join a collaboration session

-After downloading and installing Visual Studio Live Share, follow these steps to join a collaboration session a colleague has sent you.
+After downloading and installing Visual Studio Live Share, you or a colleague can follow these steps to join a hosted collaboration session as a guest.

 1. **Start a discussion with the Collaboration Session Host**